 The microbiome and our skin is a very complex environment, and everything we add to it has the potential to inflame it.
 So imagine the number of single ingredients you put on your skin every day and the effect that it may have on your microbiome.
 Try to source multitasking products with a low INCI list.

 7 – Watch out for preservatives.

-Preservatives have one function: kill bacteria.
+Preservatives have one purpose: kill bacteria.
 It is useful so nothing green grows in your tube, but once applied on the skin it will impact your microbiome.

 Problem: how to tell if a product is loaded with preservatives?
 Usually, very long shelf life (so products with no expiry date), long PAO (the little open pot symbol) and products where you dip your fingers in (so jars).

 8 – Watch out for the other ingredients.

 That’s where it gets interesting: a lot of ingredients used in beauty products have a potential impact on the skin bacteria: fragrances, surfactants, sun filters, alcohol, etc… It doesn’t mean we should stop using everything, but just that less is better.

 9 – Use products with probiotics, prebiotics, and postbiotics.

 Of course!
 That makes a lot of sense to help stimulate and feed your good skin bacteria.
 Postbiotics are a useful addition as they will create the right environment.
-We would suggest the Gallinée range, as we are a bit proud of it.
+We would recommend the Gallinée range, since we are quite proud of it 😉

 10 – Keep in mind it’s complicated.